 There's no need to go hungry

-It's a common misconcpetion that you're not allowed to bring food with you.
+It's a common misconception that you're not allowed to bring food with you.
 The truth is, you are allowed to bring solid food items such as sandwiches, cookies, fresh fruit and granola bars in your carry-on bag to eat on the plane.
-However, it's best if you eat it all before landing.
+However, it's best to eat it all before landing.
 If you want to bring non-solid food, like yogurt, pudding or peanut butter, these items will have to adhere to the 100 ml rule above.

 Travelling with a child under two?
-Essentials like baby food, milk, formula, water and juice are exempted from the 100 ml limit.
+Essentials like baby food, milk, formula, water and juice are exempt from the 100 ml limit; however, they must be declared when going through the screening process.
 These items should be packed in your carry-on for easy access.

 Bring appropriate toys

 Pack toys for your children in your carry-on, but leave toys that look like weapons at home.